utsavlamichhane/Installing_Qiime2_MAC_M_chips/INSTALLATION.md

 # Step 7

-Lets intitalize the conda by running following two codes in sequence:
+Lets intitalize the conda by running following two codes in sequence (one by one):

 ```
 source ~/miniconda3/bin/activate